taoyuan/jayson/README.md

 ### Revivers and Replacers

 JSON lacks support for representing types other than the simple ones defined in the [JSON specification][jsonrpc-spec].
 Fortunately the JSON methods in JavaScript (`JSON.parse` and `JSON.stringify`) provide options for custom serialization/deserialization routines.
-RJ allows you to pass your own routines as options to both clients and servers.
+RemJson allows you to pass your own routines as options to both clients and servers.

 Simple example transferring the state of an object between a client and a server: